nickelser/interactor/README.md

 Interactors free up your controllers to simply accept requests and build responses.
 They free up your models to acts as the gatekeepers to your data.

+Context is a simple wrapper over OpenStruct, providing easy flexibility.

 ### Pre-perform operation
 In the above example if you want to add some checking or small operations before the main operation, you can just define `setup` and it will be called before `perform`.